 Here, BIMM Institute Manchester alumna Abbie O’Neill takes you on a tour of her musical city.
 While social distancing may stop us from attending concerts for a short while, there is still so much going on in Manchester to keep you busy!

-Places to Eat and Drink
+Best Places to Eat and Drink in Manchester

 Manchester boasts some of the finest eating experiences you could ever wish for.
 If you and your friends can’t decide on what to eat, wander on down to The Printworks in the city centre and you’ll find something for everyone!
-With restaurants including Hard Rock Café, Wagamama, Nandos and Chiquito, you and your new friends will be spoilt for choice!
+With restaurants including Hard Rock Café, Wagamama, Nandos and Chiquito, you and your new friends will be spoilt for choice.

-Manchester’s answer to Man Vs Food, Red’s True BBQ can be found off Alberts Square, and will feel like you’ve stepped into a different world.
+Manchester’s answer to Man Vs Food, Red’s True BBQ can be found off Albert Square and will feel like you’ve stepped into a different world.
 Mammoth burgers, juicy wings, and an extensive array of spicey sauces, a visit to Red’s can only be compared to an otherworldly experience!

 And if tequila and pizza is your idea of a good night out, Crazy Pedro’s is the place for you!
-With two city centre locations, both buzzing with a party atmosphere that will last well into the early hours, it is the perfect place to start your evening.
-Boasting unique pizza flavours such as ‘The Mac Daddy’ and ‘Nacho Libre’, Crazy Pedro’s caters for meat eaters and vegetarians alike.
-Also, worth a considerable mention of their own is the heavenly cocktail menu that comes with a side of old-fashioned sweets!
+With two city-centre locations, both buzzing with a party atmosphere that will last well into the early hours, it is the perfect place to start your evening.
+Boasting unique pizza flavours such as ‘The Mac Daddy’ and ‘Nacho Libre’, Crazy Pedro’s caters for meat-eaters and vegetarians alike.
+Also, worth a considerable mention of their own is the heavenly cocktail menu that comes with a side of old-fashioned sweets.

-Also, worth a mention are the classic student jaunts such as Courtyard, Footage, Font, and Soup Kitchen for affordable cocktails and delicious food!
+Also, worth a mention are the classic student jaunts such as Courtyard, Footage, Font, and Soup Kitchen for affordable cocktails and delicious food.

-Places to Shop
+Best Places to Shop in Manchester

-Things to See
+Things to See in Manchester